General Pharmaceutical Council: Pharmacist Registration Assessment

 The GPhC Exam or GPhC Registration Assessment exam was set by the Royal Pharmaceutical Society of Great Britain, but since September 2010 has been the responsibility of the GPhC.
 The examination takes place on two occasions each year: the summer (the last Friday in June) and the autumn (the last Friday in September).
 Candidates are required to pass it in order to register with the GPhC and to be able to practise as pharmacists.
-It is taken by those who have completed their university studies and gained an MPharm degree, and completed a year of pre-registration training.
+It is taken by those who have completed their university studies and gained an MPharm degree, and completed a year of pre-registration foundation training.